m4xshen/hardtime.nvim/README.md

 ## 🚀 Usage

-hardtime.nvim is enabled by default.
+Hardtime is enabled by default.
 You can change its state with the following commands:

-- `:Hardtime enable` enable hardtime.nvim
+- `:Hardtime enable` enable Hardtime
-- `:Hardtime disable` disable hardtime.nvim
+- `:Hardtime disable` disable Hardtime
-- `:Hardtime toggle` toggle hardtime.nvim
+- `:Hardtime toggle` toggle Hardtime

 You can view the most frequently seen hints with `:Hardtime report`.